Vadim131/beautiful_dwm/README.md

 # beautiful_dwm
+Hi there!
-This is my scripts for dwm
+This is my scripts & instruction for making dwm beautiful!